EuropeanTestingConference/europeantestingconference/pages/2020/topics/snippets/rob-meaney.md

 A whole team focus on Testability shortens feedback loops and accelerates learning while enabling more robust automation, as well as deep, meaningful testing.

-In this workshop, you'll work with core concepts and models used to explain and advocate for testability.
+In this workshop, you'll work with core concepts and models used to explain and advocate for Testability.
 Participants will work through a series of exercises that I have used through my career from Tester to Test Coach.
-The exercises will help to identify and address testing debt as well as establish a whole team focus on testability.
+The exercises will help to identify and address testing debt as well as establish a whole team focus on Testability.

 This workshop is aimed at anyone involved in software delivery but would be most beneficial for developers and testers.